nergalex/f5-aks-kic-lab/source/class8/module2/module2.rst

    :width: 800
    :alt: Mitigation

-If the client succeed to resolve challenges and continues to tries to access resources with insufficient privileges, then client will be blocked.
+If the client that manages to resolve challenges and tries to access resources with insufficient privileges, then this client will be blocked.
-The system automatically reduces the score when there is no malicious behavior detected for the user for a period of time.
+The system automatically lower the score when there is no malicious behavior detected for this Identified User for a certain period of time.
 This is known as the ``Cooling Off Period``.
-This period indicates how long it takes to reduce from High threat level to Low.
+This period indicates how long it takes to lower from High threat level to Low.
 The system executes a score decay mechanism over a period of time for this to happen.

 User Identifier
 ================================================================
-By default, the identifier for a malicious user is Client IP address.
+The User is identified by a Claim of its JWT, ``email`` for example.
-If end user is already logged in, the user identifier is the NGINX session cookie (see step 11 in § *Access control*).
+If not present, the ``Bearer Token`` is used, else a *Secure Access* cookie.
-Therefore, even if the client changes his IP address, his behavior will be tracked, based on its session cookie.
+The User Identifier is customizable by the App SQUAD and per Application (LB).

 .. image:: ./_pictures/User_Identifier.png
    :align: center